MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/CssProvider.md

       *%user-options
     );

-  * $provider; the provider that had a parsing error.

   * $section; section the error happened in, a native **Gnome::Gtk3::Section**.

   * $error; the parsing error.

+  * $provider; the provider that had a parsing error.

   * $_handle_id; the registered event handler id.

-  * $_widget: the widget on which the event was registered .
+  * $_native-object; The native object provided by the caller wrapped in the Raku object.

+  * %user-options; A list of named arguments provided at the `register-signal()` method